 Taking back control of my focus was not an easy task.
-I learnt through many mistakes what worked for me.
+I learned through many mistakes what worked for me.
 Here are some tips that I would like to share with you.

 1. Clarity and Simplicity.